contentauth/c2pa-c/ci-cd/amalgam-build.md

-# c2pa-c amalgam build (vNext)
+# c2pa-c amalgam build

 ## Overview

 An amalgam build (or amalgamation) is a technique for distributing a library as a self-contained, buildable unit.
-In its simplest form, amalgamation concatenates an entire library into a single source file that any project can drop in and compile.
+Amalgamation concatenates a library into a single source file that any project can drop in and compile.
 The goal is the same here, though the form is different: instead of concatenating everything into one file, this amalgam collects the C++ wrapper source, the build system, the prebuilt Rust shared library, tests, examples, and CI configuration into a single directory tree that can be built with one command (`make test`).
 Nothing outside this tree is required at build time (the Rust library is fetched automatically).

 This is the amalgam build of the C++ bindings for the C2PA SDK.
-It wraps a Rust-compiled shared library (`libc2pa_c`) in idiomatic C++17, providing a complete project that can read, create, and sign C2PA manifests from C++ (and plain C) applications.
+It wraps a Rust-compiled shared library (`libc2pa_c`) in C++17, providing a complete project that can read, create, and sign C2PA manifests from C++ (and plain C) applications.

 ## Architecture

 The build produces a three-layer stack.
-Applications link against the C++ library (`c2pa_cpp`, built as a static archive by default), which in turn depends on the Rust shared library (`libc2pa_c`) at runtime.
+Applications link against the C++ library (`c2pa_cpp`), which in turn depends on the Rust shared library (`libc2pa_c`) at runtime.
 An application may also link `libc2pa_c` directly if using the plain C API without the C++ wrapper.

 ```mermaid
 graph TD